UK Joint Special Forces Selection

 UK Joint Special Forces Selection is the selection and training process for candidates of the United Kingdom Special Forces: Special Air Service, Special Boat Service, and Special Reconnaissance Regiment.
 Members of the SAS and SBS undergo selection up to the award of a sand-coloured beret to SAS personnel, whereupon SBS candidates undergo further selection to qualify as Swimmer Canoeists, and SAS personnel undergo further specialist training.
 SRR candidates undergo the Aptitude Phase, before going on to their own specialist covert surveillance and reconnaissance training.

 The first version of the SAS selection course was created by John Woodhouse in 1952.
 Until the late 1990s, candidates for the SAS and SBS underwent selection separately.
 Selection is held twice per year, in the summer and in the winter.
-Typically, less than 10% of candidates make it through the selection process.
+Typically, fewer than 10% of candidates make it through the selection process.

 Phases

 Pen y Fan, the highest peak in the Brecon Beacons which is the focus of the 'Long Drag', the final endurance test of the fitness and navigation 'Hills Phase' of UKSF selection.

 To be eligible for selection, a candidate must be under the age of 32, have served in the armed forces for at least two years, have three years left to serve and be recommended for service in UKSF by their Commanding Officer (CO).